 To implement these recommendations effectively a Direction of Travel Improvement Plan has been produced that puts actions in place to improve service delivery.
-The Improvement Plan will be monitored alongside the corporate improvement plan on a quarterly basis.

 This improvement plan marks the end of the Direction of Travel assessment under the CPA framework.
 From the 1st April 2009, Councils will be assessed under the Organisational Assessment component of the new Comprehensive Area Assessment (CAA).